 Is Coinbase legal in the US?

 Yes, Coinbase is a legally operating and regulated entity within the United States.
 It maintains registration with FinCEN as a Money Services Business and holds Money Transmitter Licenses across various states.
 The resolution of historical regulatory inquiries in early 2025 has provided a clearer legal framework for its continued operations.
-It is important to note that while the platform is legal, specific features—such as staking or the availability of certain assets—may vary by state due to local legislative environments in regions like New York or California.
+It is important to note that, while the platform is legal, specific features—such as staking or access to certain assets—may vary by state due to local legislative environments in states like New York or California.

 What is the difference between Coinbase and Coinbase Wallet?

 The distinction lies in the custody of the digital assets.
-The primary Coinbase application is a custodial service, meaning the exchange manages the private keys on behalf of the user.
+The primary Coinbase application is a custodial service, meaning the exchange manages the user’s private keys on their behalf.
 This offers convenience and account recovery options.
-The Coinbase Wallet is a self-custody application where the user maintains exclusive control over their private keys and recovery phrases.
+The Coinbase Wallet is a self-custody application that allows users to maintain exclusive control over their private keys and recovery phrases.
 The Wallet allows for direct interaction with decentralized applications (dApps) and NFT marketplaces.
 However, in self-custody, if a user loses their recovery phrase, Coinbase has no technical means to restore access to the funds.

 Disclaimer: For information purposes only.
 Not investment or financial advice.
 Seek professional advice.
 Digital assets involve risk.
 Do your own research.